equinor/deepwell/README.md

 Then you can navigate to the deepwell repository on your computer and build the container by running:

     .\deepwellstart.ps1 -build
-Then, to run the container, simply enter:
+Then, to train the agent, simply enter:

-    .\deepwellstart.ps1 -run <num timesteps>
+    .\deepwellstart.ps1 -run train <num timesteps> <model nickname>

 A handy tip is just to write the first couple of letters "de" and press tab to complete.

 You can then see the plot at http://localhost:8080 and the tensorboard result from the training session at http://localhost:7007

+The trained models will be saved to the trained_models folder.
+The logs for tensorboard are saved in the tensorboard_logs folder.

+Note: You do not need to specify a nickname for the model.
+If you omit this, it will simply be called the current date and time like: '130720-1530.zip'

 ### Examples of how you can use the script:
 Rebuild docker image (needed to load changes in env):

     .\deepwellstart.ps1 -b

+Train the model with 10000 timesteps and save it as 'myppo2model':

+    .\deepwellstart.ps1 -r train 10000 myppo2model

-Train the model with 10000 timesteps:
+Train the model with 10000 timesteps and save it with a  current date+time name:

     .\deepwellstart.ps1 -r train 10000

-Build and retrain the model with 10000 timesteps:
+Retrain the myppo2model model with 10000 timesteps:

-    .\deepwellstart.ps1 -br retrain 10000

-    .\deepwellstart.ps1 -br retrain 10000
+    .\deepwellstart.ps1 -r retrain 10000 myppo2model

+Load and run model:

+    .\deepwellstart.ps1 -r load myppo2model

 ## Running without script (Non windows)